sanjayrawat1/bookshop/catalog-service/README.md

 Go to the bookshop-deployment repo, and navigate to the kubernetes/platform/development folder, and delete the PostgreSQL installation:

 `$ kubectl delete -f services`

+#### Local k8s development with Tilt
+Setup local k8s development workflow to automate steps like building images and applying manifests to a k8s cluster.
+It's part of implementing the **inner development loop** of working with a k8s platform.

+Tilt (https://tilt.dev) is an open source tool that offers features for building, deploying and managing containerized workloads in you local environment.

+Design a workflow that will automate the following steps:
+1. Package a spring boot application as a container image using cloud native buildpacks.
+2. Upload the image to a k8s cluster.
+3. Apply all the k8s objects declared in the YAML manifest.
+4. Enable the port-forwarding functionality.
+5. Gives you easy access to the logs from the application running on the cluster.

+Before running tilt, make sure postgres instance is up and running in local k8s cluster.
+Navigate to bookshop-deployment/kubernetes/platform/development, run:

+`$ kubectl apply -f services`

+Tilt can be configured via a _**Tiltfile**_.
+Create a file named "Tiltfile" in the root folder.
+The file will contain three main configuration:
+1. How to build a container image.
+2. How to deploy the application.
+3. How to access the application.

+The Tiltfile configures Tilt to use the same approach we used previously for building, loading, deploying, and publishing applications on the local k8s cluster.
+The main difference?
+It’s all automated now!
+After configuring Tiltfile, run below command to start Tilt and follow-on screen instructions:

+`$ tilt up`

+Tilt will keep the application in sync with the source code.
+Whenever you make any change to the application, Tilt will trigger an update operation to build and deploy a new container image.
+All of that happens automatically and continuously.

+Verify the application is running:

+`$ http :9001/books`

+Stop the tilt process and undeploy the application by running following command:

+`$ tilt down`